 The EAP is a Company-paid program that offers confidential support and work/life services designed to help you balance the demands of work, life and personal issues.
-You and your household members are entitled to receive up to 10 counseling sessions per person, per incident in a 12-month period.
+Employees, an employee's spouse or domestic partner, dependents, parents and mothers-in-law and fathers-in-law (collectively "members") are entitled to receive up to 10 counseling sessions per person, per incident in a 12-month period.